mohamadmatar7/SweetControl-PI/README.md

 ## Development Notes

 - Both **Core** and **Web** containers use `nodemon` for hot reload during development.
-- GPIO auto-detection is built-in:
-  - If real GPIO is available → uses `onoff`.
+- GPIO control uses direct system commands (gpioset)
-  - If not → switches to simulation mode automatically.
+  - All pins are initialized as output and set to OFF on startup.
-- Clear console logging helps you know when it’s in hardware or simulation mode.
+- Clear console logging indicates the active LED direction during operation.

 ---